Ensf607/ensf607_608_project_fall2020/jars/README.md

-Add this file to the build path
+Add this file to the build path, go to docs/setup_mysql.md for setup notes